1st Edition

 Biography

 Ian Roberge is a Professor at York University in Toronto, Ontario.
-He specializes in public administration and public policy, and, among other topics, conducts research on financial services sector policy and regulation and government foresight practices.
+He specializes in public administration and public policy and, among other topics, conducts research on financial services sector policy and regulation as well as government foresight practices.

 This very rich and inspiring handbook covers a huge range of topics related to electronic governance and presents insights from all around the world.
 Both for scholars new to the field and experienced scholars, this book offers a host of valuable insights about public administration and governance in a digital age.